samhimbin/DCI_Database_CapStone/README.md

  Thus, all entities are in 3NF.

 ## Usage & Implentation
 The usage of our database is shown below by the examples of how our project can be used.
-Additional screenshots are attched.
+Additional screenshots are attached.

-For more examples, please refer to the Documentation
+For more examples, please refer to the Queries Documentation

 Q: Display the top 10 customers with most number of orders